lluzalves/Android-Agentic-Template/README.md

 # Android Agentic Template

 > Stop letting AI guess your architecture.
 > One script.
-Seven layers.
+A context-governed workflow.
 Drop into any Android project and run.

 ---